 Only when I compared myself to other bloggers with way more followers than me!

 9. How do you manage your career and your family?

 The good thing about blogging is that you can make your work fit your life and take holidays when you want.
 I get up at 5:30 am so I can get some work done before the kids get up, and then do more during the day while they are at school.
 It’s harder with younger kids though.

 10. Someone that makes children so happy around the world as you do, must be a bright and joyful person.
 Am I right?
 How would you describe yourself?

 That’s such a sweet comment!
 I’m an introverted personality, but I do feel happy and excited by all things creative.
 I love sharing my ideas and I hope they help to generate the same feeling in others.
 I hope they help kids learn to think outside of the box and gain the confidence to come up with and share ideas of their own.

 11. What are your top 3 crafts?

-There are so many, but these are my favorite:
+There are so many, but these are my favorites: